 - Having multiple unsuccessful attempts to cut down on video game participation

-- Using video games to relieve bad moods and negative feelings
+- Using video games to relieve negative moods and emotions

 - Playing despite obvious negative effects on physical and psychological functioning

 Gaming addiction can be overcome by acknowledging the problem, identifying triggers and behavior patterns that cause the addiction, and working on addressing the problem.
-One important step is setting strict time limits on any given gaming session and keeping busy with other stress-relieving activities.
-Setting specific time limits on daily play can keep an individual away from the possibility of developing a full-blown addiction to video games.
+One important step is setting strict time limits on any given gaming session and employing interventions that do not involve device screen time.
+Setting specific time limits on daily play can keep an individual from developing maladaptive behaviors.

-- Lack of social skills: Addiction to gaming can negatively impact an individual’s social competence, affecting the quality and quantity of social skills.
-The more severe the addiction to gaming, the weaker the social skills.
+- Lack of social skills: Gaming addiction can negatively impact an individual’s social competence, affecting the quality and quantity of social skills.
+The more severe the gaming addiction, the weaker the social skills.

-- Poor emotional regulation: People with a limited ability to regulate emotions often exhibit inappropriate reactions to difficult circumstances and may use gaming to escape their emotions.
+- Poor emotional regulation: People with a limited ability to regulate emotions often exhibit inappropriate reactions to difficult circumstances and may use gaming to escape negative emotions.

-Gaming addiction is treated by using different treatment approaches such as counseling, psychotherapy, 12-step programs, and medications.
-Individual and family counseling are both helpful in treating a gaming addict.
+Gaming addiction is treated using different treatment approaches such as counseling, psychotherapy, 12-step programs, and medications.
+Individual and family counseling are both beneficial in treating gaming addiction.

-One-on-one sessions with a counselor can help a patient set attainable goals towards overcoming their addiction while family therapy helps cultivate a supportive environment that is integral in one’s lifelong journey to recovery.
+One-on-one sessions with a counselor can help patients set attainable goals toward overcoming their addiction, while family therapy helps cultivate a supportive environment integral to recovery.

-Cognitive behavioral therapy (CBT) is another helpful approach in treating gaming addiction.
+Cognitive behavioral therapy (CBT) is another helpful approach to treating gaming addiction.
 It is a common form of psychotherapy that looks to address the underlying drivers involved in the cycle of problematic video game use.
 According to a 2020 paper published in Frontiers in Psychology by Dr. Lucio Gros and colleagues from Université Libre de Bruxelles in Belgium and Maastricht University in the Netherlands, CBT helps reduce reliance and dependence on gaming to escape negative emotions or problems by allowing an individual to distinguish between happiness and feeling relieved.

 On the other hand, 12-step programs such as Computer Gaming Addicts Anonymous and Online Gamers Anonymous offer a safe space for recovering addicts.
 These programs consist of peer groups who attend regular meetings driven by a course of action for video game addiction help.

-Gaming addicts who are diagnosed with co-occurring psychological disorders such as anxiety, depression, or bipolar disorder may benefit from taking antidepressants and anxiety medications.
-This allows for holistic recovery that provides balanced care to address the needs of the whole person.
+Gaming addicts diagnosed with co-occurring psychological disorders such as anxiety, depression, or bipolar disorder may benefit from taking antidepressants and anxiety medications.
+This allows for holistic recovery that provides balanced care to address the needs of an individual.

 The advantages of gaming include better problem-solving skills, increased hand-to-eye coordination, better attention to detail, and improved teamwork skills.
 However, if gaming develops into a full-blown addiction, the repercussions may outweigh the positive effects of the activity.

-Excessive video game use has several disadvantages, including increased aggression, lack of concentration, shorter attention span, poor social skills, physical health risks, and the risk for addiction.
+Excessive video game use has several disadvantages, including increased aggression, lack of concentration, shorter attention spans, poor social skills, physical health risks, and the risk of addiction.

 Another factor that makes video games addictive is game design.
-Video game developers design games with the gamer in mind and are always constantly looking for ways for their creations to be intrinsically interesting.
-For instance, several games offer different attractions, such as stimulating graphics, good game mechanics, and an interesting variety of choices.
+Video game developers design games with the gamer in mind and constantly look for ways for their creations to be intrinsically interesting.
+For instance, several games offer different attractions, such as stimulating graphics, good game mechanics, and interesting choices.

 Therapy can also be done in groups or with family members.
-Group therapy consists of peer groups with whom a gaming addict can discuss their concerns as well as receive advice and feedback.
-On the other hand, family counseling helps family members find new ways to work together towards making recovery easier for a loved one and addressing issues that have affected the functioning of the family.
+Group therapy consists of peer groups with whom gaming addict can discuss their concerns and receive advice and feedback.
+Meanwhile, family counseling helps family members find new ways to work together toward healthy recovery for a loved one and address issues that have affected the functioning of the family.

-The symptoms of gaming addiction withdrawal include restlessness, increased irritability, headaches, sleeplessness, aggressive behaviors, and emotional outbursts.
-Withdrawal symptoms can manifest in physical and psychological ways when one is trying to cut down on gaming or when playing time is taken away over longer periods.
+The symptoms of gaming addiction withdrawal include anxiety, increased irritability, headaches, sleeplessness, aggressive behaviors, and emotional outbursts.
+Withdrawal symptoms can manifest physically and psychologically upon gaming abstinence or when playing time is decreased over long periods of time.

 Yes, gaming addiction can cause depression.
-Evidence shows that a strong correlation exists between gaming and depression as video game overuse is not only considered a cause but also a consequence of depression.
+Evidence shows a strong correlation between gaming and depression, as video game overuse is a cause and a consequence of depression.

-As a risk factor, gaming addiction can contribute to feelings of depression because it is a socially isolating activity where individuals are away from the physical world, derailing gamers’ ability to make real friends.
+As a risk factor, gaming addiction can contribute to feelings of depression due to its socially isolating nature, where individuals are immersed in the virtual world, derailing their ability to socialize and make real friends.
 Compulsive gaming can also exacerbate comorbid psychiatric disorders such as anxiety, depression, and social phobia.

 How does gaming affect the youth?